meshdev4477/meshConference_sdk/README.md

-  roomId,       // Enter the room name (user input) jwtToken,     // In order to access mesh-conference backend displayName   // Enter your name (user input)
+  roomId,       // Enter the room name (user input) jwtToken,     // In order to access mesh-conference backend displayName   // Enter your name (user input) create        // Decide if you want to create or join room );
-);
 ```